 Every family is different and will have a different take on how to plan a history themed trip, and it very well may not be for everyone.
 In any case, a little bit of research goes a long way and making a learning experience from family vacation is always a good idea.

 Science and Dinosaurs

 “Geology rocks!”
 That will forever be my favorite dad joke.
 And I use it everyday, even when we’re at home.
 North America has some really fascinating places to explore when it comes to geology.

 Yellowstone really does live up to the hype and yes, it really is a trip that you should plan with your family at some point.
 You’ve got 18 summers with kids, I’m sure that at least one of those could include a road trip to Wyoming.
-And Yellowstone National Park really is more than its incredible geology.
+And Yellowstone National Park really is more than its incredible geology, and you can even plan to stay at the Old Faithful Inn RIGHT NEXT TO the geysers.
 The wildlife and seeing scientific methods at work with the reintroduction of wolves, being able to observe weather patterns in one afternoon, observing the water cycle through geysers… So much science, so little time!

 Another incredible place to observe science is Central Florida.
 Most people think of Florida and being nothing but beaches and theme parks.
 And while those are elements of the Sunshine State, the true gems are the fresh water springs.
 Florida has over 1000 freshwater springs.
 Some are located in city parks or state parks, while others are on private property with camping all around them.
 Their consistent water temperatures are home to thousands of manatees in the winter months, and kayakers and alligators in the summer months.